sckott/cowsay/README.md

 #>
 #>
 #>  -----
-#> Richard Stallman can write an anti-virus program that cures HIV.
-Too bad he never writes anti-virus programs.
+#> Richard Stallman will never die, but may some day go to /dev/null.
 #>  ------
 #>     \
 #>      \